 At the end of the lesson or class, each group should place the flight logs and other materials back into the portfolio.
 Have each group disassemble their drone for the next class period or lesson.
 The engineer of each group is in charge of collecting and charging the batteries at the designated charging station in the classroom.

-Activity 1: Drone Flight Academy Day 1 (Outside)
+Activity 1: Drone Flight Academy Day 1 (Outside) Materials:

-Materials:

 - Drone Permit

 - Flight Log

-- Constructed drone's PCB arms Day 1

-- Constructed drone's cardboard arms Day 2
+- Custom-made arms for Drone

 - Cones or indicating markers

+- Conductive ink pens

+- Multimeter

 - Timer/stopwatch

 - Clipboard for flight log (optional)

 Time:

 30-45 min.

 Description: